Jgarcia-per/Jgarcia-per/README.md

 ### Hi there 👋
+I introduce myself.
+I am Juan Manuel, I am currently working as a Developer for the **DevOps** team.
+Thanks to this position I have become a versatile developer who is not afraid of change and is always ready to learn something new.

 <!--
 **Jgarcia-per/Jgarcia-per** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.